 Automotive Engineering courses combine tools and methods used in Mechanical, Electrical, Electronic, Safety and Software Engineering.
 These instruments allow engineers to integrate functionality, safety, and aesthetic in order to create perfect driving machines.
 In the Automotive Engineering field, you can specialise in design, research and development, testing and quality control, or the production of vehicles and automotive components.

-Being an automotive engineering is exciting because right now the entire industry is going through a massive shift.
+Automotive Engineering is exciting study prospect because right now the entire industry is going through a massive shift.
 In an effort to reduce carbon dioxide emissions, an increasing number of car manufacturers are moving away from fossil fuels.
 They need new car designs, systems, and manufacturing processes to achieve their goal.

 The innovations don’t stop here.
 As we revolutionise transportation, the impact of machine learning, time traffic data, and connected smart vehicles will grow.
 In 10 or 20 years, we might simply get in a car and tell it where to go.
 Your work could make this engineering dream real.